Breast Cancer Research and Clinical Trials at Virginia Oncology Associates

 The treatment has already undergone several studies during earlier phases of the clinical research process.
 Therefore the treatment being studied is considered safe for humans and is carefully administered by cancer research specialists in our offices.

 Patients in the clinical trial are monitored very carefully throughout the treatment and afterward.
-If the new cancer treatment passes through all phases of clinical research with approved FDA results, then it’s eligible to become a widely-used treatment that would be generally available for cancer doctors to offer patients.
+If the new cancer treatment passes through all phases of clinical research with approved FDA results, then it’s eligible to become a widely-used treatment that would be generally available for breast cancer doctors to offer patients.

 Read about our Breast Cancer Clinical Trials and our research team.
-You can also see a full list of currently available clinical trials for breast cancer.

 The Importance of Clinical Trials for Triple-Negative Breast Cancer Treatment